Chen Qingzhi: Campaign against Northern Wei

 Unfortunately, Yuan Hao did not wish to remain a puppet of the Liang dynasty and refused Chen's request for more elite Liang reinforcements.
-To prevent Chen from getting reinforcements behind his back, he even wrote to Xiao Yan claiming that the situation was under control and that it would be unwise to send more Liang occupation troops in, in case it aroused more resentment among the people of the captured Northern Wei cities.
+To prevent Chen from getting reinforcements behind his back, he even wrote to Emperor Wu of Liang Xiao Yan claiming that the situation was under control and that it would be unwise to send more Liang occupation troops in, in case it aroused more resentment among the people of the captured Northern Wei cities.
 Xiao Yan thus halted the movement of reinforcements from the Liang-Wei border.
 To make matters worse, Chen's soldiers committed abuses and atrocities on the people of Luoyang, losing all local support, while Yuan Hao also proved an inept and self-indulgent ruler.

 Within less than two months of Yuan Hao's entry into Luoyang, the Northern Wei loyalist counterattack succeeded despite fierce resistance from Chen's army, and Yuan Hao fled from the city.
 Chen led his troops on an orderly retreat, pursued by Erzhu Rong.
 But his army was caught in a flash flood at the Mount Song River (outside Luoyang), and almost completely destroyed - most of the troops either died or deserted.
 Chen himself escaped back to the south after shaving his head and disguising himself as a monk.
+Despite the overall failure of the campaign, upon Chen's return to Jiankang, Emperor Wu still rewarded Chen by making him General of the Right Guard and Marquis of Yongxing County, with a fiefdom of 1500 households.

 Modern research

+The heroics of Chen Qingzhi's northern expedition are mostly found in the Book of Liang, the official history of the Liang dynasty written by Yao Cha and his son Yao Silian (both former officials of the Chen dynasty in the south) during the later Sui-Tang era.
+Their northern counterpart, the Book of Wei, written during the Northern Qi era, provides a different and less dramatic retelling of events.
-Modern historians believe that the numbers of soldiers that the Chinese tradition states are exaggerated.
-New research concludes that Chen merely defeated Yuan's vanguard of 5,000 barbarian horsemen led by Erzhu Tumo'er, and another vanguard of 9,000 men led by Lu An.

-Yuan Tianmu's 300,000 men never arrived at Xinyang.
-Luoyang, the capital of Northern Wei, was taken by Yuan Hao rather than Chen.
-Yuan Hao wasn't a puppet of Chen and probably had a bigger army.
-Yuan Tianmu debated with his staff and court dignitaries on whether to take Luoyang back right away, or to follow the fleeing Wei emperor north which he went with.
+Modern historians believe that the numbers of soldiers that the Book of Liang states are exaggerated; new reseach concludes that Chen merely defeated a vanguard of 5,000 horsemen led by Erzhu Zhao, and another vanguard of 9,000 men led by Lu An at Xingyang.
+The Book of Wei states that at the time of Chen's expedition, Yuan Tianmu was on a military campaign in the Shandong region to suppress the rebel, Xing Gao.
+Yuan only participated in the defence after Emperor Xiaozhuang had fled north, meaning he could not have been at Xingyang with 300,000 troops.
+Luoyang was also not taken by Chen but rather Yuan Hao, who was not a puppet of Chen and probably had a bigger army.
+Two months later, Northern Wei's paramount general, Erzhu Rong, came back with a large force to retake Luoyang, which Chen was naturally unable to stop.

-There was no mention of Xingyang.
-Two months later, Northern Wei's first general, Erzhu Rong, came back with a large force to retake Luoyang.
-Chen was of course unable to stop that.
-The story of 3,000 versus 300,000 was in the Book of Liang, a version of history written by Chen's side.
-Records from Wei's side did not mention the same battle.